benoitlahoz/electron-window-rtc/README.md

 ## Using `canvas`

-When using `canvas` to get an image to send to other windows, application should set the `frameRequestRate` parameter of `canvas.captureStream` to a high framerate to avoid latency at the receiver side.
+When using `canvas` to get an image to send to other windows, application should set the `frameRequestRate` parameter of `canvas.captureStream` to a high framerate to avoid latency on the receiver side.

 ### Setting `frameRequestRate`